MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 Keep in mind the following guidelines when validating the token:

-- Valid SSO tokens will be issued by the Azure AD.
+- Valid SSO tokens are issued by the Azure AD.
 The `iss` claim in the token should start with this value.
 - The token's `aud1` parameter will be set to the application ID of the add-in's Azure app registration.
 - The token's `scp` parameter will be set to `access_as_user`.